Skip to main content

 Link your Oculus app into brainCloud

-• Open your app or create a new one from brainCloud development portal, navigate to Design | Core App Info page.
+• Open your app or create a new one from brainCloud development portal, navigate to the App > Design > Core App Info > Application IDs page.

 • Click Oculus under Configure Platforms and paste your Oculus App ID and Oculus App Secret which you copied down from the above step there.

-• Click the Save Changes button when finished.
+• Click the Save button when finished.

 Create an app on Unity editor